Aller au contenu principal Aller à la navigation

 Care and Storage of Glasses

-• Washing: rinse with hot water without detergent, or use a dishwasher without scented products.
+• Washing: Rinse with hot water; avoid detergent or scented products.

-• Drying: use a lint‑free microfiber cloth, holding the bowl and stem separately to avoid breakage.
+• – Drying: Use a lint-free microfiber cloth, holding the stem and bowl separately.

 Which Glasses for the Laurent‑Perrier Range?